alecmuffett/the-onion-diaries/building-proof-of-concept.md

 Open TorBrowser and connect to `http://www.abcdefghijklmnop.onion` (amend this for your own onion site)

 You should see a (slightly flaky) version of the BBC website.

+## FAQ

+#### *Are you going to provide a Docker container (etc) to do this?*

+No. This is - as I write repeatedly above - a shit way to run a production site.
+This document is written for people to play with and learn/understand how to plumb a Tor Onion Site into an arbitrary web service.

+#### *What about SSL / HTTPS / My CDN?*

+Keep an eye out for the next document.
+This should be part of a series.